 New religions such as Scientology often pose special problems for the legal system and the First Amendment.
-Scientology began life as more of a psychological and philosophical theory than a religion, but in 1953 branches of the Church of Scientology began to appear.
+Scientology began life as more of a psychological and philosophical theory than a religion, but in 1953, branches of the Church of Scientology began to appear.

 The Church of Scientology was founded by L. Ron Hubbard (1911–1986), a gifted, prolific pulp fiction writer.
 Because of his background, today the church continues to dispute charges that Hubbard saw the road to founding a religion as also one to wealth (Horwitz 1997: 93–94).

 In 1950 Hubbard wrote Dianetics: The Modern Science of Mental Health, which examined the relationship between physical and mental health.
 Hubbard believed that the key to understanding human beings was the human spirit.
 He likened the human brain to a powerful computer, but one that could be held back by “engrams,” or past negative events, some even from previous lives.

-After agents of the U.S. Food and Drug Administration seized E-meters and church publications in 1963, a federal appeals court decided in Founding Church of Scientology v.
+After agents of the U.S. Food and Drug Administration seized e-meters and church publications in 1963, a federal appeals court decided in Founding Church of Scientology v.
 United States (D.C.
 Cir.
-1969) that the claims made about the E-meters were religious ones that the court could not, under United States v.
+1969) that the claims made about the e-meters were religious ones that the court could not, under United States v.
 Ballard (1944), properly examine.

 Scientology has also spawned lawsuits by former members.
 In Wollersheim v.
-Church of Scientology of California (1989), a court awarded tort damages to former member Larry Wollersheim after deciding that the church practices to which Wollersheim had been subjected amounted to the coercive infliction of emotional distress that could not, in context, be considered voluntary.
+Church of Scientology in California (1989), a court awarded tort damages to former member Larry Wollersheim after deciding that the church practices to which Wollersheim had been subjected amounted to the coercive infliction of emotional distress that could not, in context, be considered voluntary.